 The Company considers all unrestricted highly liquid investments which are readily convertible into cash, with a maturity of three months or less at the date of acquisition, to be cash equivalents.

 e.
 Restricted deposits:

 The restricted deposits are held in favor of financial institutions in respect of fulfillment of forward contracts and operating obligations.
-As of December 31, 2019, a major prepayment received from a client was classified as a restricted deposit due to the contractual terms with the client.

 f.
 Short-term bank deposits: